elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_authentication.md

 that `nil` values won't work to create new accounts by including them in `@invalid_attrs`.

-We'll also need to update our `create_player/1` test case with the following to get it passing:
+Let's also go ahead and update our `create_player/1` test case with the following to since we want users to create accounts with valid `username` and `password` fields.

 ```elixir
 test "create_player/1 with valid data creates a player" do